Luc Calliauw

-Luc Calliauw (Bruges, 25 August 1928 - 1 December 2021) was a Belgian physician and university professor.
+Luc Calliauw (25 August 1928 in Bruges – 1 December 2021) was a Belgian physician and university professor.

 Early life

 Calliauw was a son of Elza Bruynooghe and Raphael Calliauw, manager at the administrative services of the city of Bruges.
 After grammar school at the Royal Atheneum in Bruges, Calliauw studied at the University of Ghent, where in 1953 he received the degree of doctor in medical sciences.
 In 1960 he received homologation as a specialist in neurosurgery.
 He was married to Dr. Dora Hoeksema and they had three children.

 In 1968 he obtained a doctor's degree at the University of Utrecht with a dissertation about hemispherectomy on human patients.
 He completed his military service as a physician within the Belgian Navy and rose to the rank of lieutenant colonel.

 Academic and surgical career

 Calliauw was a brain surgeon, specialising in spinal marrow surgery and epilepsy.
 He also devoted part of his time to research, especially regarding brain tumors and their treatment.
 He combined his neurosurgical practice with his academic career.